greenm01/ec4x/docs/ec4x_specs.md

 **Example**:

-A player has three fleets containing a combined total of five Cloak 3 Raiders converging into a Task Force for battle.
+A player has three fleets containing a combined total of five CLK3 Raiders converging into a Task Force for battle.
 The player rolls for stealth for each fleet individually, and is successful on all.
 The player rolled a total of five times, with three successful rolls.

 The opposing player has four fleets converging on the same battle space.
-The first two fleets each contain one ELINT 1 Scout, and the other two fleets each have two ELINT 2 Scouts.
+The first two fleets each contain one ELI1 Scout, and the other two fleets each have two ELI2 Scouts.
 The player rolls a total of four times (for each fleet) on the Detection Table, applying modifiers, and achieves two successful rolls.

 The cloaked fleets go undetected.